jazzband/django-pipeline/docs/usage.rst

 Example
 -------

-If you have specified the CSS-groups “screen” and “print” and a JavaScript-group with the name “scripts”, you would use the following code to output them all ::
+If you have specified the CSS-groups “colors” and “stats” and a JavaScript-group with the name “scripts”, you would use the following code to output them all ::

    {% load compressed %}